tf-encrypted/rfcs/20190924-tensorflow-federated/20190924-tensorflow-federated.md

 - Aggregation phase (repeatable for same setup):

-  1. Generate a Paillier keypair on the server;
+  1. Generate a Paillier keypair on the key holder;
   this can be done using a TF computation calling a TFE primitive.

   2. Broadcast the public encryption key to the clients;